Davidyang117/paychains-program-library/name-service/README.md

 # Name Service program

-A spl program for issuing and managing ownership of: domain names, Solana Pubkeys, URLs, twitter handles, ipfs cid's, metadata, etc..
+A spl program for issuing and managing ownership of: domain names, PayChains Pubkeys, URLs, twitter handles, ipfs cid's, metadata, etc..

 This program provides an interface and implementation that third parties can utilize to create and use their own version of a name service of any kind.

-Full documentation is available at https://spl.solana.com/name-service
+Full documentation is available at https://spl.paychains.com/name-service

 JavaScript binding are available in the `./js` directory.